rust-lang/rust/doc/tutorial.md

 ## Owned boxes

-In contrast to maneged boxes, owned boxes have a single owning memory slot and thus two owned boxes may not refer to the same memory.
+In contrast to managed boxes, owned boxes have a single owning memory slot and thus two owned boxes may not refer to the same memory.
 All owned boxes across all tasks are allocated on a single _exchange heap_, where their uniquely owned nature allows them to be passed